What Horrors Await

 What Horrors Await is the sixth studio album by American death metal band Jungle Rot, released through Napalm Records on May 19, 2009.
 The album was re-released in April 2018 through the band's current label Victory Records, reissued with the original cover artwork and the original album remixed and remastered.

+The album was rated a 6 out of 10 by Metal Temple Magazine.